 Other than Mr. Westerhout, none of our named executive officers receive pension benefits.
-In May 2022, we entered into the Employment Agreement with Mr. Westerhout, who serves as our vice president and resides in The Netherlands, which provides for terms and conditions more typical of European executives, including, among other things, certain pension benefits.
+The Employment Agreement with Mr. Westerhout, who serves as our vice president and resides in The Netherlands, provides for terms and conditions more typical of European executives, including, among other things, certain pension benefits.
 Under Dutch law, which governs the Employment Agreement, Mr. Westerhout is entitled to participate in the Dutch government pension fund for the metal and technology sector.
-In 2022, we paid a total of \$17,836 for Mr. Westerhout's pension benefits, which includes a monthly additional gross pension allowance, which totaled \$5,850 in 2022.
-All amounts for Mr. Westerhout were calculated based on a conversion rate equal to the daily average of the Euro to U.S. Dollar in 2022, which was 1.05365.
-See Footnote 3 in "Executive Compensation - 2022 Summary Compensation Table" for details.
+In 2023, we paid a total of \$98,831 for Mr. Westerhout's pension benefits.
+All amounts for Mr. Westerhout were calculated based on a conversion rate equal to the daily average of the Euro to U.S. Dollar in 2023, which was 1.0821.
+See Footnote 3 in "Executive Compensation - 2023 Summary Compensation Table" for details.

-Grants of Plan-Based Awards in Fiscal 2022
+Grants of Plan-Based Awards in Fiscal 2023

-The following table provides information on individual grants and awards of equity-based compensation made to our named executive officers during fiscal 2022.
+The following table provides information on individual grants and awards of equity-based compensation made to our named executive officers during fiscal 2023.